httpwg/wg-materials/ietf117/minutes.md

 MT: I suggested language - cite RFC 4648 and in there it's upper case.
 Someone else flipped a coin previously, no sense reflipping it.

-JR - I still don't get why we have a problem with Authentictaion.
+JR - I still don't get why we have a problem with Authentication.
 The only thing we can say that will always work is this is a string.
 There's no extension point there.
 It's fixed.

 mnot: I know you believe that tokens are strings are interchangeable in HTTP.
-I'm not convicende that people and use paramaters understand that.
+I'm not convinced that people and use paramaters understand that.
 Some of the lock in and say this has to be one or the other.

 TP - We had this issue in PrivacyPass, and we had to go through all implementations and check they supported both.

 MT: JR is saying that the mapping is necessarily complete.
-No extension to Authz  ... we'll be sure that it cannot fit within the mapping that exsts.
-Do we expect to have an espcaep valve whereby you have the non-map version.
-Availbale in a certain conetit.
+No extension to Authz  ... we'll be sure that it cannot fit within the mapping that exists.
+Do we expect to have an escape valve whereby you have the non-map version.
+Available in a certain context.

-mnot: The fpilosapy is that yeah, if you use this spec you have to be able to fall back for at thealst the compabible fields.
+mnot: The philosophy is that yeah, if you use this spec you have to be able to fall back for at least the compatible fields.

 MT: If fallbacks exist then we don't have a requirement to curtail.
-Otheriwse it's a bit weird to define a strafromation but then go and apply contraints that the transform is possible.
+Otherwise it's a bit weird to define a transformation but then go and apply contraints that the transform is possible.
 I'd rather avoid.

 mnot: So we don't need a hard requirement.